hashicorp/terraform-provider-google/website/docs/r/firestore_document.html.markdown

     * [Official Documentation](https://cloud.google.com/firestore/docs/manage-data/add-data)

-~> **Warning:** This resource creates a Firestore Document on a project that already has Firestore enabled.
-If you haven't already enabled it, you can create a `google_app_engine_application` resource with `database_type` set to `"CLOUD_FIRESTORE"` to do so.
+~> **Warning:** This resource creates a Firestore Document on a project that already has a Firestore database.
+If you haven't already created it, you may create a `google_firestore_database` resource with `type` set to `"FIRESTORE_NATIVE"` and `location_id` set to your chosen location.
+If you wish to use App Engine, you may instead create a `google_app_engine_application` resource with `database_type` set to `"CLOUD_FIRESTORE"`.
 Your Firestore location will be the same as the App Engine location specified.

 ## Example Usage - Firestore Document Basic